-The beginning balance in the compensated absences fund in 2021 is projected to be \$71,895, covering 69.31% of projected compensated absences.
-The gap between the current balance in this fund and future requriements will be addressed incrementally between the current year and anticipated employee retirement dates.
+The beginning balance in the compensated absences fund in 2022 is projected to be \$100,289, covering 96.68% of projected compensated absences.
+As workforce leave accruals and compensation changes, so to does the district's compensate absence liability.
+This liability will be addressed incrementally between the current year and anticipated employee retirement dates.
 Kavanagh (2018), identifies, incrementally addressing unfunded liabilities as a sound and achievable approach to progressing towards fiscal sustainably.
 As the district's workforce is relatively far from retirement (with the exception of the executive staff), this approach will allow the district to address this issue and limit impact on service delivery levels.